How to create a POA

 Procedures and laws vary based on your loved one's residence.
 In many states, however, as long as your loved one follows the state's requirements, any POA they create is just as legal as one drafted by a lawyer.

 In many states, it is mandatory to get your loved one's signature notarized.
 In some cases, the witness’s signature must also be notarized.
-In addition, there are some legal provisos that are not generally applicable.
+In addition, some legal provisos are not generally applicable.
 For example, there is no standardized POA principal form.

 If your loved one wishes to start the POA process with a lawyer, they will need to locate an estate planning, family law, or elder care attorney in their state of residence (preferably in their local area) and request a consultation.